BarboraMiklosova/astrobarbora/research.md

 under `assets/img/research/` and included like this:

-## Shocks in the cosmic web
+## Exploring Shock Structures in the Cosmic Web

-For my master’s thesis, *Exploring Shock Structures in the Cosmic Web* (tentative title), I am interested in how large-scale shocks trace the assembly of structure in the Universe and how they affect the thermodynamic state of the intergalactic medium.

-Current directions include:

-- Identifying and characterizing shock fronts in simulations of the cosmic web
-- Connecting shock properties to underlying large-scale structure and accretion
-- Exploring how shocks redistribute energy and entropy in diffuse gas

-This project is still in progress; over time, I plan to add figures, notes, and selected results here as the work develops.
+For my Master’s thesis, I am going to investigate accretion and merger shocks in the state-of-the-art cosmological simulation Illustris-TNG.
+The project aims to develop a robust pipeline deploying machine-learning algorithms to detect the shock structures.